przemek83/volbx/README.md

 Tests are done using Qt test framework.

 ## Potential further improvements
-* Clean and simplify whole code (it was created between 2010 and 2013 when I had only few years of experience and veeery little knowledge how good code should look like...).
+* Clean and simplify whole code (it was created between 2010 and 2013 when I had only few years of experience and veeery little knowledge how good code should look like...). (undergoing)
-* Upgrade whole code to use C++17.
+* Upgrade whole code to use C++17/C++20 (undergoing)
-* Increase test coverage.
+* Measure and increase test coverage.

 ## More screenshots:
 ![Alt text](Screenshot2.jpg?raw=true "")![Alt text](Screenshot3.jpg?raw=true "")![Alt text](Screenshot4.jpg?raw=true "")